 If you are an individual or family in need of homelessness assistance:

-You must apply for ESG assistance through the Continuum of Care agency in your county.
+You must apply for assistance through the Continuum of Care (CoC) agency serving your county.
 Click on the button below for contact information.
 Also, United Way has a hotline you can call to find information on additional resources that may be available.
 Please see the United Way 211 website, or simply dial 211 from your phone.

 About the ESG Program